poinck/ocelot/README.md

 ```

 ## Configuration
-"ocelot" has two user config-files:
+"ocelot" has two user config-files; create them if you want to change default
+behavior:

 **`~/.ocelotrc` for general settings**
 ```.sh